DCM-UPB/QNets/examples/ex10/README.md

 b_beta = 4 / sqrt(n)

 So concluding, if we can assume data to be normalized to mean 0 and variance 1, we can draw the betas from a uniform distribution in [-b_beta, b_beta] to achieve logistic function x's mostly in [-4,4].

 ## Fitting results&discussion

+To compare the performance for fitting a gaussian, several neural networks with various numbers units and layers have been fitted (best out of 100 fits each) to the same gaussian data, by minimizing the standard mean squared error.
+The configurations were one layer with 5, 10, 15, 20 units and two layers with 5/5, 10/5, 5/10 and 10/10 units.
+Plots comparing the function and derivative values as well as the overall root mean squared error can be found in the 'plots' folder.

+Overall, one can say that all configurations except the 5_0 yield visually excellent fits, even when looking at the first derivative.
+The same does not hold for the second derivative, which is obviously not correctly reproduced by any of the fitted neural networks.
+Now, the plots of the root mean squared errors reveal a clear hierarchy (even for the second derivative), with the 10_10 configuration coming out as best fit overall.
+While the 5_0 and 10_10 are on their respective ends of the spectrum, where they were expected to be, at least for the derivatives the hierarchy does not follow the number of units / layers strictly.
+Since the number of fits from which the best fits were chosen, this is unlikely to be explained by statistical error alone.
+Still, the exact reasons for these deviations from expectation remain unclear.

+Nevertheless, it can be concluded that even with one hidden layer and only 10 units a gaussian and its first derivative are approximated reasonably well, even though the fitting cost function did not include the derivative.
+The second derivative seems to be a lot more challenging to reproduce though.
+We also learn that in general the fits get better with more units/layers, but that this is not strictly the case.